manavsehgal/reactspeedcoding/manuscript/c10-firebase-react-integration.md

 ## Comparing Firebase with Meteor

-> This section is elaborating an answer by the author to a question on Quora.
+A> This section is elaborating an answer by the author to a question on Quora.

 Both Meteor and Firebase can be used to build robust mobile-web apps.
 Differences in platform, database, hosting, and pricing are explained here.